 At exposures to more than 60 grays, extreme radiation poisoning occurs.
 Patients become nauseous and vomit within minutes of exposure, and suffer diarrhea, headaches, fever, and loss of CNS function within an hour, accompanied by seizures, tremors, and loss of motor control.
-Cortical stacks are typically corrupted beyond repair, any implants fail, and attempts to prevent the morph's inevitable death are pointless.
+This totally incapacitates a morph; the ego inside may be conscious (though likely delirious) but may be treated for most intents and purposes as if they are unconscious.
+Egos shunted to cortical stacks are typically corrupted beyond repair, any implants fail, and attempts to prevent the morph's inevitable death are pointless.

-Radiation in Synthmorphs Attacking Thresholds
+Radiation in Synthmorphs